JuliaData/DataFrames.jl/docs/src/man/joins.md

    7 │     7  missing        5
 ```

-Note that in this case keys missing from left table arre put after the keys
+Note that in this case keys missing from the left table are put after the keys
-present in the left table.
+present in it.

 Similarly `order=:right` keeps the order of the right table (and puts keys
 not present in it at the end):